top of page

 Screenshot 2025-06-27 110900.png

-This initiative supports broader climate goals while promoting equitable, accessible, and sustainable transportation solutions for all residents.
+This project supported broader climate goals while promoting equitable, accessible, and sustainable transportation solutions for all residents.
 The project engages diverse stakeholders from rural municipalities, non-governmental organizations, and provincial agencies to collaboratively develop electrification strategies tailored to rural Nova Scotia.
-Through workshops, case studies, and knowledge sharing, the project seeks to create actionable frameworks that support equitable and effective EV adoption, ultimately contributing to the province’s climate goals and improving rural mobility.
+Through workshops, case studies, and knowledge sharing, the project helped develop actionable frameworks which will support equitable and effective EV adoption, ultimately contributing to the province’s climate goals and improving rural mobility.

 Project Overview